 This course introduces students to the field of Entrepreneurship, exploring the initiation, planning, growth, and development of new and emerging ventures.
 It covers the characteristics and types of entrepreneurs, the development of a viable business model, and entrepreneurial ethics.
-It also addresses sources of capital available
+It also addresses sources of capital available to entrepreneurs and the methods for assessing new ventures and business opportunities, whether starting a brand-new venture, acquiring an existing firm, or purchasing a franchise.

-BUS444 - New Ventures: The Business Plan - 3 Credits
+BUS 444 - New Ventures: The Business Plan (3)